 Prague is distinguished by its Old Town Square spectacularly candled with mesmerizing ornate structures, Roman-era architecture, grotesque cathedrals, junction fountains, and as such.
 Hey, stop right there!
 You have to check out the 14th-century outlandish Astronomical Clock that still runs clockwise to this day.

 The fact is Prague remains one of the most spectacular cities in Europe.
 This conurbation has many tourist attractions, delectable food, calm evenings, and lively nightlife.
 Without further ado, let’s check out some of the best places you visit in Czech’s capital city.
 Unquestionably, a Prague travel guide expertise is highly recommended!

 A beautiful Prague Castle straight out from fairytale books.
 This medieval château is a major compound built in the 9th century.
-This fort was once a great stronghold and had been under the sovereign rule of Holy Roman monarchs, kings of Bohemia, and president of Czechoslovakia.
-You can enjoy walking through its serene alleyways, check out accounts of the Alchemists who once dwelled its Golden Lane, and enjoy a spectacular city view from its premises.
-Whenever you visit Prague, a wandering walkthrough the corridors of this dreamy castle is a must.
+This fort was once a great stronghold and had been under the sovereign rule of Holy Roman monarchs, kings of Bohemia, and presidents of Czechoslovakia.
+You can enjoy walking through its serene alleyways, check out accounts of the Alchemists who once dwelled on its Golden Lane, and enjoy a spectacular city view from its premises.
+Whenever you visit Prague, a wandering walk through the corridors of this dreamy castle is a must.

 Old Town Square

 One of the oldest circuitries of the city of Prague.
-It lies in the middle of Charles Bridge and the Wenceslas Square, and have several prolific architectural structures under its belt.
+It lies in the middle of Charles Bridge and the Wenceslas Square and has several prolific architectural structures under its belt.
 Some notable baroque buildings include a Romanesque cathedral, churches in the backdrop, artisan restaurants, alfresco dines, and galloping stallion carriage rides.
-Also, the Old Town Square houses in significant city buildings and a few antediluvian festive markets.
+Also, the Old Town Square houses significant city buildings and a few antediluvian festive markets.